nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
-AddressBook shows an error message.
+Link.me shows an error message.
     * Use case resumes at step 2.

 * 3b.
 No optional fields are given.
     * 3b1.
-AddressBook shows an error message.
+Link.me shows an error message.
     * Use case resumes at step 2.

 * 3c.
 The user input is invalid.
     * 3a1.
-AddressBook shows an error message.
+Link.me shows an error message.
     * Use case resumes at step 2.

 **Use case: Delete a client**

 **MSS**
 1. User requests to list clients
-2. AddressBook shows a list of clients
+2. Link.me shows a list of clients
 3. User requests to delete a specific client in the list
-4. AddressBook deletes the client
+4. Link.me deletes the client
 5. Use case ends.